AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 Refer to [these instructions](https://support.google.com/analytics/answer/7029846?hl=en&ref_topic=9359001#zippy=%2Cold-export-schema%2Cuse-this-script-to-migrate-existing-bigquery-datasets-from-the-old-export-schema-to-the-new-one%2Cscript-migration-scriptsql).

- Or view this video:
+ Or, view this video:

 >[!VIDEO](https://video.tv.adobe.com/v/332634)

 ### 3. Export Google Analytics events in JSON format to Google Cloud Storage and save them to a bucket

-Next, you will import the Google Analytics events to Google Cloud Storage in JSON format.
+Next, you will export the Google Analytics events to Google Cloud Storage in JSON format.
+Just click **Export > Export to GCS**.
+Once there, the data is ready to be pulled into Adobe Experience Platform.

 Refer to [these instructions](https://support.google.com/analytics/answer/3437719?hl=en&ref_topic=3416089).

-### 4. Bring the data from Google Cloud Storage into Experience Platform
+### 4. Import the data from Google Cloud Storage into Experience Platform

 In Experience Platform, select **[!UICONTROL Sources]** and find the **[!UICONTROL Google Cloud Storage]** option.
-From there, you just need to find the dataset you had saved from Big Query.
+From there, you just need to find the dataset you had saved from BigQuery.

+Keep this in mind:

+* Make sure you select JSON format.
+* You can select an existing dataset, or create a new dataset (recommended).
+* Make sure to select the same schema for historical Google Analytics data and live streaming Google Analytics data, even if they are in separate datasets.
+You can subsequently merge the datasets in a [CJA connection](/help/connections/combined-dataset.md).

 View this video for instructions: